 If you’re not sure what’s behind your flares, Miller suggests keeping a diary.
 Whenever you have symptoms, write down where you were and what you were doing or eating.

 J. Dawn Miller, 34, has been keeping a health journal for most of the seven-and-a-half years since she was diagnosed with lupus.
 “In the beginning I was tracking my symptoms from day to day.
 Over time, you start to notice patterns,” she says.

 One of her patterns comes and goes with the weather.
 “I live in Ohio, and when it’s cold and wet, that’s my nemesis,” she says.

-Miller also noted in her diary the flares that would pop up just before her period and the pressure that would creep into her shoulders and chest right after she ate meat or certain cheeses.
-Miller, a new mom, has learned to adjust her habits accordingly and take better care of herself.
+Miller also noted in her diary the flares that would pop up just before her period the pressure that would creep into her shoulders and chest right after she ate meat or certain cheeses.
+Miller, a new mom, has learned to adjust her habits as needed and take better care of herself.
 Yet, she’s also realistic enough to know that any change in her lifestyle—no matter how substantial—won’t completely erase her lupus.